-- Click the power icon ((1)) on the Start screen and then select Sleep. - In the Settings charm, click Power and then select Sleep. - Close the display panel.
+- Click Start -> Power and then select Sleep. - Close the display panel.
 Note that this feature must be enabled within the Power Options. - Press the power button.
 Note that this feature must be enabled within the Power Options.

 When you turn the power back on, you can continue where you left off when you shut down the computer.